sam22ridhi/mindmate/README.md

 2. Select a session to analyze.
 3. View the summary and mood analysis.

+## Deployment on Hugging Face
+You can access the MindMate application on Hugging Face Spaces [here](https://huggingface.co/spaces/samiee2213/mindmate).

 ## Contributing
 Fork the repository and submit a pull request with your changes.